The Area and its Problems

 Masp of NP and AONB

-Some examples of the problems.
+Some examples of the problem:

 Moorhead Lane

-Moorhead lane, looking westward across to Helwith Bridge.
 These photos were taken from exactly the same spot in Ribblesdale, ten years apart (1989 and 1999).
 Agricultural use of this lane has remained constant during this decade.
 The number of off-road vehicles has sharply risen.
 The consequence is plain: in some places the surface of the track has been cut down more than a metre below the 1989 level.

 Dentdale